dannysteenman/vscode-cdk-snippets/README.md

 > **Note:** Once you start typing a prefix (explained in step 3), the corresponding snippet shows up in the dropdown menu.
 If this doesn't happen automatically, press `ctrl + space` to invoke IntelliSense and search for the prefix of the resource type that you want to add (as listed in step 3).

 ---
-## AWS CDK examples
+## AWS CDK Examples

-Looking to level up your infrastructure-as-code skills with the power of AWS CDK?
-Check out the [AWS CDK Examples](https://github.com/dannysteenman/aws-cdk-examples) repository - a treasure trove of TypeScript-based solutions crafted by a seasoned cloud developer.
+[Explore our AWS CDK Examples repository](https://github.com/dannysteenman/aws-cdk-examples) - a rich collection of TypeScript-based solutions that bring your cloud architecture to life.
+Crafted by a seasoned AWS professional.

 ---
 ## Support